-SECTION 3.4 Assets of the Trust .
-All conside ration received by the Tru st for the issue or sale of Units together with all of the Trust Estate in which such consideration is held, all income, earnings, profits, and proceeds thereof, including any proceeds derived from the sale, exchange or liquidation of such assets, and any funds or payments derived from such proceeds in whatever form the same may be, shall irrevocably belong to the Trust for all purposes, subject only to the rights of creditors of the Trust and except as may otherwise be required by applicable tax laws, and shall be so recorded upon the books of account of the Trust.
+SECTION 3.4 Assets of the Trust.
+The Trust Estate shall irrevocably belong to the Trust for all purposes, subject only to the rights of creditors of the Trust and except as may otherwise be required by applicable tax laws, and shall be so recorded upon the books of account of the Trust.

 SECTION 3.5 Liabilities of the Trust.
 The Trust Estate shall be charged with the liabilities of the Trust; and all expenses, costs, charges and reserves attributable to the Trust.
-The Sponsor shall have full discretion, to the extent not inconsistent with applicable law, to determine which items shall be treated as income and which items as capital, and e ach such determination and allocation shall be conclusive and binding upon the Unitholders.
+The Sponsor shall have full discretion, to the extent not inconsistent with applicable law, to determine which items shall be treated as income and which items as capital, and each such determination and allocation shall be conclusive and binding upon the Unitholders.

 SECTION 3.6 Distributions.
-Distributions on Units, if any, may be paid with such frequency as the Sponsor m ay determine, which may be daily or otherwise, to the Unitholders, from such of the income and capital gains, acc rued or realized, from the Trust Estate, after providing f or actual and accrued liabilities.
-A ll distributions on Units thereof shall be distributed pro rata to the Unith olders in proportion to the total outstanding Units held by such Unitholders at the date and tim e of record esta blished for the paym ent of such distribution.
-Such distributions m ay be m ade in cash or Units as determined by the Sponsor or pursuant to any program that the Sponsor may have in effect at the time for the election by each Unitholder of the mode of the making of such distribution to that Unitholder.
+Distributions on Units, if any, may be paid with such frequency as the Sponsor may determine, which may be daily or otherwise, to the Unitholders from the Trust Estate, after providing for actual and accrued liabilities.
+All distributions on Units thereof shall be distributed pro rata to the Unitholders in proportion to the total outstanding Units held by such Unitholders at the date and time of record established for the payment of such distribution.
+Such distributions may be made in cash or Units as determined by the Sponsor or pursuant to any program that the Sponsor may have in effect at the time for the election by each Unitholder of the mode of the making of such distribution to that Unitholder.

-(b) The Units shall rep resent units of beneficial interest in the Trust Estate.
-Each Unith older shall be entitled to receive its pro rata share of distributions of incom e and capital gains in accordance with Section 3.6(a).
+(b) The Units shall represent units of beneficial interest in the Trust Estate.
+Each Unitholder shall be entitled to receive its pro rata share of distributions in accordance with Section 3.6(a).